rros/Nunti/README.md

 # Nunti

-Finally a smart RSS reader which doesn't suck ass or your data!
+Finally a smart RSS reader which doesn't suck ass or your data.

 # Installation